MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Rough venv-python alarm for 20-80% battery rule.
 It simply reminds you to plug-unplug the power cable.
 The programme starts as you login into your Linux user account..

 Steps
 1. Create venv folder.
-Put the python scrip and alarm wav file in there.
+Put the python script and alarm wav-file in there.
-2. Create a bash script that sources venv, changes directory and runs the script.
+2. Create a bash script that changes directory and runs the py-file.
-3. Add modification to your .bashrc file
+3. Add modifications to your .bashrc-file.

 Enjoy!
+LOL